semaphore-paymaster/maci-deployer/README.md

 ### Deployment Steps

 1. **Update Configuration**:
-   Modify the following parameters in `configs/deploy-config.json` to configure your Semaphore gatekeeper:
+   Modify the following parameters in `configs/deploy-config.json`:
    - `SemaphoreGatekeeper.semaphoreContract`: Address of the Semaphore contract
    - `SemaphoreGatekeeper.groupId`: ID of the Semaphore group
+   - `Poll.pollDuration`: Duration of poll

 2. **Commit and Push**:
    Commit your change and then push them to your repository to trigger the GitHub Actions deployment workflow